discourse/discourse/docs/CONTRIBUTING.md

 1. Always update to the most recent master release; the bug may already be resolved.

-2. Search for similar issues on the [Discourse meta forum](http://meta.discourse.org); it may already be an identified problem.
+2. Search for similar issues on the [Discourse meta forum][m]; it may already be an identified problem.

-4. If this is a bug or problem that **requires any kind of extended discussion -- open a topic on meta about it**.
+4. If this is a bug or problem that **requires any kind of extended discussion -- open [a topic on meta][m] about it**.
 Do *not* open a bug on GitHub.

-5. If this is a bug or problem that is clear, simple, and does not require *any* discussion -- open an issue on GitHub with a reproduction of the bug including workflows, screenshots, or links to examples on jsfiddle.net.
+5. If this is a bug or problem that is clear, simple, and is unlikely to requir *any* discussion -- open an [issue on GitHub](https://github.com/discourse/discourse/issues) with a reproduction of the bug including workflows, screenshots, or links to examples on jsfiddle.net.
 If possible, submit a Pull Request with a failing test.
 If you'd rather take matters into your own hands, fix the bug yourself (jump down to the "Contributing (Step-by-step)" section).

 6. When the bug is fixed, we will do our best to update the Discourse topic or GitHub issue with a resolution.